telerik/xaml-docs/knowledge-base/kb-gridview-column-header-autofit.md

 ## Description

-When change RadGridView column Header from longer to shorter string, the column header width doesn't change its size to autofit.
+When a RadGridView column header is changed from a longer to a shorter string, the column header width doesn't change its size to autofit.

 ## Solution

-To change make the header fit to its content, reset the Width of the column when the Header changes.
+To change make the header fit its content, reset the Width of the column when the Header changes.

 #### __[C#]__
 {{region kb-gridview-column-header-autofit-0}}